kubestellar/kubestellar/user/yaml/README.md

 kubectl apply -f kubestellar-server-ingress.yaml
 ```

-Note that three environment variables are available for the **KubeStellar** deployment container:
+Note that two environment variables are available for the **KubeStellar** deployment container:

 - `EXTERNAL_HOSTNAME`: set the external domain/url to be used to reach **KubeStellar**.
 This value will be included in the `admin.kubeconfig`.
 By default, it is set to the hostname in the ingress rule: `kubestellar.svc.cluster.local`.
 - `EXTERNAL_PORT`: set the port to be used to reach **KubeStellar**.
 This value will be included in the `admin.kubeconfig`.
 By default, it is set to the ingress port `443`.

+The `kubestellar-server` deployment, holds its access kubeconfigs in a `kubestellar` secret in the `kubestellar` namespace, which it manages using a `kubestellar-role`.
+Additionally, the role allows the pod to get its ingress/route to put it in the `external.kubeconfig`.

 As a result of the above command, the following objects will be created: